danielcornock/danielcornock.co.uk/_posts/2020-05-10-design-patterns-observer.md

 }
 ```

-Then we can create our class that be constructed with our mediator service, and call `next` on the subject in the mediator service whenever it wants to fire an event.
+Then we can create our emitting class that be constructed with our mediator service, and call `next` on the subject in the mediator service whenever it wants to fire an event.

 ##### emitting-class.ts